State and Revolution, Part 5c

 The 18th Brumaire of Louis Bonaparte

-In the following part of Marx’s outline of the events from “The 18th Brumaire of Louis Bonaparte” (click on the link below for a download containing a longer selection) it is clear that the proletariat suffered a disaster in Paris in June of 1848, when it had no allies and was isolated and attacked by all the other classes together, and massacred.
+In the following part of Marx’s outline of the events from “The 18th Brumaire of Louis Bonaparte” (see the attached files, or click on the links below for downloads containing a longer selection) it is clear that the proletariat suffered a disaster in Paris in June of 1848, when it had no allies and was isolated and attacked by all the other classes together, and massacred.

 This is the isolation that the proletariat must always avoid, and it is one reason why the working class must always have allies.
 Here is the brief quotation: